Niicoph/Niicoph/README.md

-### Personal website project using HTML and CSS, meeting the requirements to be displayed on mobiles
+### Personal website project using HTML and CSS, meeting the requirements to be displayed on every device